FGMEMBERS-SCENERY/PGUA-fg-CustomScenery/README.md

 Overview
 -------------------------
-This repository is a customized version for FlightGear's scenery of Andersen Air Force Base (PGUA), Guam including lots of parking positions, a whole new layout and some objects.
+This repository is a customized version for FlightGear's scenery of Andersen Air Force Base (PGUA), Guam including lots of parking positions, a whole new layout and a detailed 3D scenery of the air base.
 [Official base website](www.andersen.af.mil).

 Installation instructions
 -------------------------
-THis scenery pack requires the AirBase models pack available here: https://github.com/JMaverick16/AirBase_models-pack
+In order to see all the 3D objects, this scenery pack requires the AirBase models pack available here: https://github.com/JMaverick16/AirBase_models-pack

 *OpenRadar route files:*